A package from the bush

+All wallabies are marsupials: the young, called joeys, are raised in a pouch.
 Like kangaroos, their tails are long, powerful and used for balance (they’re not prehensile or gripping).
 As the name suggests, Nail-tail Wallabies have a sharp growth on the tip of their tails.

-The animals’ powerful hind legs are used to jump long distances.
+A wallaby’s powerful hind legs are used to jump long distances.
 Rock wallabies have feet specially modified to grip to the rugged terrain where they live.

 A wallaby’s forelimbs are small and mainly used for feeding.
 They have a pointed snout, large ears and and a fur coat that can be coloured grey, rufous, brown, black or white.

 Rock wallabies live almost exclusively in rugged terrain, along rocky hills, boulders, sandstone outcrops and caves.
 Other species prefer arid grassy plains, dense coastal health, open forests or rainforests.
 The distribution of most species has shrunk since European settlement.

 And sadly, some species are now extinct.
 The Eastern Hare Wallaby, the Crescent Nail-tail Wallaby are two species that have become extinct since European settlement.

 Wallabies are herbivores and they mostly eat grass.
-They can also eat leaves and fruits, and other plants like ferns and herbs.
+They can also eat leaves and fruits, and other plants such as ferns and herbs.
 When grazing, wallabies will often congregate in small groups, though most species are typically solitary.
 Wallabies are more active in the evening and early morning, especially those in arid areas.

 Wallabies belong to the famously bizarre group of mammals known as marsupials.
 When born, their tiny undeveloped young are the size of a jelly bean.
 They crawl to their mother’s pouch, where they suckle milk from a teat.
 After a couple of months, they’re able to leave the pouch, but will sometimes jump back in when scared!

 When threatened, wallabies may thump their feet and make a hoarse noise to sound an alarm to others.
-They can also deliver a forceful kick with their back legs, a technique that’s also used by males when fighting each other.
+They can also deliver a forceful kick with their back legs – a technique that’s also used by males when fighting each other.

-Wallabies have few natural predators: Dingoes, Wedge-tailed Eagles and Tasmanian Devils.
+Wallabies have a few natural predators: Dingoes, Wedge-tailed Eagles and Tasmanian Devils.
 But the introduction of feral predators – foxes, cats and dogs – has been disastrous for many species, pushing some to the brink of extinction.

-The Threatened Black-Gloved Wallaby also occurs on our Gondwana Link properties and Kojonup.
+We have wallabies on the vast majority of our reserves.
+We’re happy to have seen the endangered Bridled Nail-tail Wallaby on Goonderoo in Queensland.
+The Threatened Black-Gloved Wallaby occurs on our Gondwana Link properties and Kojonup.
 We’re revegetating cleared farmland to create more wallaby habitat and our monitoring shows they’re using it.

 The Near Threatened Yellow-footed Rock-wallaby has also been spotted on Boolcoomatta in South Australia.